What is Aggravated Perjury In Texas?

 Final Thoughts on Texas Aggravated Perjury

-It is important to remember that the charge of perjury becomes aggravated when the lie is told in the course of a trial and the lie or omission is material.
+It is important to remember that the charge of perjury becomes aggravated when the lie is told in the course of a trial, and the lie or omission is material.

-There are exceptions to this, and ways that you can still defend yourself, but your best option if charged is to start working with an experienced Texas criminal attorney as soon as possible.
+There are exceptions to this and ways that you can still defend yourself, but your best option, if charged, is to start working with an experienced Texas criminal attorney as soon as possible.

 About the Author: